kghose/groho/docs/Readme.md

 I left the rotation code in `V3d`, because why not, but removed it from history to avoid cluttering up the code.
 It's hard to throw things away, but one must.

+## Checking Scenario file for changes

+In the older version of the code (~2018) we used file change detections to drive simulation restarts.
+The complication with this was that, since a scenario could be made of multiple files, we had to track which files made up a scenario and monitor each one.
+This made the watcher code complicated.

+In the current (2020) incarnation we periodically load the scenario.
+The loading process resolves all `insert`s and we get back a list of lines.
+We then check the lines for changes.
+While the details of the checking can be improved, this method is superior to the file watching method:

+1. We don't have to keep track and monitor each individual scenario file explicitly
+2. Non-functional changes, like changes in comments, changes in spacings etc, do not trigger a restart.

+There might be a slight increase in work becasue we repeatedly reload the scenario, these are small text files, so the overhead is small.

 # [Current road map](roadmap.md)